NikKowPHP/mi/src/content/book/en/chapters/chapter-13.md

 There is a profound difference between a destructive amygdala hijack and a moment of genuine, spontaneous emotional expression.
 *   Sometimes, the most connecting thing you can do is have a clumsy, imperfect, but utterly real argument.
 *   Your intuition, built upon thousands of hours of practice, is what allows you to tell the difference between a wrong note and powerful, unplanned improvisation.

 ---
-### **Author's Field Note**

-This is the lesson I was learning, painfully and in real-time, during that argument with my brother.
-My attempt to use a tool felt inauthentic because I hadn't yet learned that the goal of the practice is to build a connection strong enough to handle a few wrong, un-coached notes.

----